satrianovian20/Offline-ai-chat-coding-gui/README.md

 ⚠️ 16GB RAM Note:

 Even if your system has 16GB, Windows and Office 2024 can take up 3–5GB in the background.
 However, this GUI can still run the 8B Q8_0 - 13B Q5_K_M model efficiently.
 No GPU, no large swap requirements.

-> 🇮🇩 This project is primarily documented in Indonesian.
-> 🇬🇧 English overview is provided below.

 ✅ This Python KB GUI is straight-to-the-point, without any fuss:
 Enter prompt → Run model → Display output